"All endeavour calls for the ability to tramp the last mile, shape the last plan, endure the last hours toil."

 --Henry David Thoreau

-The term "last mile" or "kilometer," metaphorically speaking, is a familiar one for those in the cable television industry or supply chain management.
-For cable, it's all about getting service to the end-user.
+The term "last mile" or "kilometer," metaphorically speaking, is familiar to those in the cable television industry or supply chain management.
+But, for cable, it's about getting the end user's service.

 Supply chains are set up to move goods from transportation hubs to final destinations (e.g., UPS, FedEx, Amazon).